Caryl Kristensen

 Caryl J. Kristensen (née McKellogg; born November 23, 1960) is an American businessperson and former comedian who was one-half of the comedy troupe The Mommies.
-The duo had a half-hour sitcom, called The Mommies, that ran from 1993–1995 and a daytime talk show, Caryl & Marilyn: Real Friends, which ran during the 1996–1997 season.
+The duo had a half-hour sitcom, called The Mommies, that ran from 1993 to 1995 and a daytime talk show, Caryl & Marilyn: Real Friends, which ran during the 1996–1997 season.

-Kristensen, the ninth of eleven children, graduated from Rosary High School in Fullerton, California in 1978 and California State University, Chico with a degree in graphic design.
+Kristensen, the ninth of eleven children, graduated from Rosary High School in Fullerton, California, in 1978 and California State University, Chico, with a degree in graphic design.
 She is married to contractor Len Kristensen; they have two sons, Eric and Bryce.

 Post-comedy career

 From 2004 to 2011, Kristensen was a college counselor at Campbell Hall School.
 Since 2009, Kristensen has been chief operating officer of video interview service ZipIntro.